April 26, 2025 5 min read

 A more modern take on showing photos at a funeral is the memorial slideshow or memorial video.
 These allow you to collect together as many images as you like and have them displayed on a screen where they’ll automatically rotate through.
 You can opt to have lots and lots of photos or simply select your favorite as part of your funeral photo display ideas.

 Making use of pictures at a funeral is a simple but very effective way to personalize the service.
 Depending on which of the memorial photo ideas you’ve opted for, your options will vary, giving you lots of room to really say something about the departed.
-When deciding how to turn funeral photo display ideas into reality, consider the following:

-Once you’ve chosen your pictures, you’ll have to think about how best to place them.
 There are lots of options for different formats, frames, mounts, and décor that can really make your memorial picture display ideas come to life.
 Which is most suitable will depend on the nature of the pictures you’ve selected and the service itself.

 Choosing the ‘right’ photos to make your memorial service display feel appropriate can feel overwhelming; how exactly do you go about summing up a life in a few pictures?